jon-jacky/home/computing.md

     "space"  has vanished.
 We  now live  in a  global  village... a simultaneous  happening."

   This was written more than fifty years ago.
 We have been reading comments like these ever since, from technology promoters and critics alike.
 They often write as if the situation they describe has just recently appeared, as a result of some new development.
-McLuhan was mostly writing about television, but the same observations are now made about computing, especially social media.
-McLuhan's insights, once so startling, have become cliches.
-His ideas have become so pervasive that people do not even realize when they are repeating him.
+McLuhan was mostly writing about television, but the same observations seem even more pertinent to computing, especially social media.
+His insights, but also his visionary language and claims of world-changing significance, have become cliches.
+McLuhan is not so well known now, but his  ideas have become so pervasive that people do not even realize when they are repeating him.

 20 Jul 2021